It's the eternal quest for graphic designers the world over: Something like Helvetica, but not Helvetica.

 01. Akzidenz Grotesk

 This is one for the real type purists.
-Released in 1898, over half a century before Helvetica was even thought of, Akzidenz Grotesk is one of the typefaces that helped kick-start the whole neo-grotesque movement of the early 20th century – it’s the grandfather of Helvetica, basically, as well as many other typefaces in the so-called Swiss Style.
+Released in 1898, over half a century before Helvetica was even thought of, Akzidenz Grotesk is one of the typefaces that helped kick-start the whole neo-grotesque movement of the early 20th century.
+It’s the grandfather of Helvetica, basically, as well as inspiring many other typefaces in the so-called Swiss Style.

 Akzidenz is smaller, rounder and less dense than its 1950s successor, so although extremely clean and neutral, it's that little bit friendlier and more approachable.

 Released in 1957 in the footsteps of Akzidenz Grotesk, Neue Haas Grotesk is essentially Helvetica before the digital age: they share the same typographical DNA.

 But compare it to Helvetica Neue – which, after decades of tweaks and expansions to the family to cater to different platforms and uses, is where we've ended up – and the softer, more graceful curves, varied letter widths and more natural italics give it that little bit more style and character when set next to its boxier modern counterpart.
 It comes in a versatile family of 44 fonts.